gregerg/slush-core/README.md

 # slush-core

-> A Quick Generator for the FOUR core components you need to build a project form the ground up.
+> A Quick Generator for the FOUR core components you need to build a project from the ground up.

 #### Features